-This course is expected to take place in October 2021 and will include regular breaks.
+This course will take place on 18 and 19 October and will include regular breaks.
 The training follows on from the September 2021 course "Counterterrorism Measures, Sanctions and Humanitarian Work".
-You will receive further information and registration details in due time via our newsletter.

-how to prevent the negative impact of anti-terrorism measures on humanitarian work
+How to analyze and assess the risk of negative impact of counterterrorism measures on humanitarian work

 Experienced humanitarian NGO staff who are responsible for the implementation of humanitarian projects and who wish to understand how counter terrorism measures and sanctions affect their work; participants of the course "Counterterrorism Measures, Sanctions and Humanitarian Work"

 Group develops a shared understanding of internal and external risks linked to counter-terrorism regimes.

 Smallbgroup work on real case studies reflecting four different policy areas.
 Participants will analyse what the risks are and what type of policy framework would help mitigate that risk.